-The first day at work is a peculiar moment since both employees and organizations are trying their best to make a great first impression.
+The first day at work is a peculiar moment since both employees and organisations are trying their best to make a great first impression.
 Viewed from the perspective of the employer, the first day is critical – new employees join existing teams, get their first look into the workings of the company and participate in orientation workshops.
 All in all, it's in your best interest to make your new employees feel welcome.
-Only then they'll turn into a real asset to your organization.
+Only then they'll turn into a real asset to your organisation.
 Here's how!

 Develop a strategy

 Involve everyone working at the company in developing your special welcoming strategy.
 Ask around to see what their first impressions were, what was missing, when they felt lost.
 Brainstorm together and come up with solutions.